SchwarzIT/terraform-provider-stackit/docs/resources/logme_instance.md

   Devhttps://logme.api.eu01.dev.stackit.cloud

-  By default, production is used.To set a custom URL, set an environment variable STACKITlogmeBASEURL
+  By default, production is used.To set a custom URL, set an environment variable STACKITLOGMEBASEURL
 ---

 # stackit_logme_instance (Resource)